urainshah/Stock-prediction-using-stacked-LSTM/README.md

 In this i have taken the data from an api website tiingo. https://www.tiingo.com/
 Go to the website sign up, then on the left click on api and in the documentation api key will be given under Authentication section.
+I have also used this EDA library autoviz, amazing with just one line of code